CONNECTING WITH OUR TIME

-On every Wednesday, women of the parish and their neighbors, gather together over the lunch hour to be together.
-Conversation in the quaint atmosphere of one of the locally owned restaurants is a bright spot of this circle of ever expanding friends.
+On every Tuesday, women of the parish and their neighbors, gather together over the lunch hour to be together.
+Conversation in the quaint atmosphere of one of the locally owned restaurants is a bright spot of this circle of ever-expanding friends.
 Join Lunch Bunch at 12pm.
 The location is May-October at The Cherry Hut in Beulah and October-May Ursa Major in Beulah.

 Men of St. Philip’s